Upton Warren

 Upton Warren is a village and civil parish in the Wychavon district, in Worcestershire, England.
 The village is situated just off the A38 road between Bromsgrove and Droitwich Spa, and on the River Salwarpe.
 In the 2001 census, the parish, which also contains the small hamlet of Cooksey Green, had a population of 291.

 The village, in the south-east corner of the parish, is situated between two major roads, the M5 motorway to the west and the A38 to the east and south.

 East of the village, on the boundary with Dodderhill, is the Worcestershire Wildlife Trust's Christopher Cadbury Wetland Reserve, a nature reserve and a popular location for birdwatching.
 The reserve consists of several pools created by subsidence as a result of brine extraction in the area.

 Medieval history

+Name

+The name Upton derives from the Old English upptūn meaning 'settlement higher up', i.e. higher up the river or on higher ground than another place.
+The affix Warren derives from William fitz Warin, whose father held the village in 1254.

 Upton Warren

 Upton Warren was a Manor, for many years inherited alongside Grafton first in the hands of John de Grafton, then the Staffords, followed by the Talbots and Earls of Shrewsbury.